 Reaching up, Hyren rubbed at his face in annoyance.
 His mind wouldn’t have let him sleep even if he’d wanted to.
 So there wouldn’t be much to do until dawn except listen to the snaps and pops of the fire, and the occasional strange noises in the trees.
 The Grundo was fairly confident that with his blaster and sword, he could take care of anything foolish enough to breach the boundaries of their campsite.
 Satisfied in that thought, he started to wonder how his troops were faring without him in the stars above, if they had been placed under Garoo’s command, if Sloth even cared he was gone.

-Hyren wasn’t sure whether minutes or hours had passed, but he was jerked out of his thoughts by a faint, very familiar beeping.
+Hyren wasn’t sure whether minutes or hours had passed, but a faint, very familiar beeping jerked him out of his thoughts..
 He glanced over at his helmet and saw the visor light up with a red glow, and his eyes widened.
 Of all the strange luck in the galaxy.

 He didn’t have to think twice before grabbing the helmet and jamming it on his head as he jumped to his feet.
 Don’t follow the lights.
 Blynn’s words from earlier that day echoed in his mind, and Hyren bit his tongue to keep his focus.
 He looked at the Neopet and owner to make sure they were fast asleep before he dashed out into the trees, trying to get out of earshot before his helmet gave out again.
 Never stray from the campfire at night.